fudonglin/CropNet/README.md

 ![USDA Corn Yield](images/dataset-corn-yield.png)

-Although our initial goal of crafting the CropNet dataset is for precise crop yield prediction, we believe its future applicability is broad and can benefit the deep learning, agriculture, and meteorology communities, for exploring more interesting, critical, and climate change-related applications, by using one or more modalities of data.

 ### The CropNet Package

-Beyond the contribution of our CropNet dataset, we also release the CropNet package in the [Python Package Index (PyPI)](https://pypi.org/project/cropnet/) for facilitating researchers in downloading the CropNet data on the fly over the time and region of interest, and flexibly building their deep learning models for accurate crop yield predictions.
+Beyond the contribution of our CropNet dataset, we also release the CropNet package in the Python Package Index (PyPI) for facilitating researchers in downloading the CropNet data based on the time and region of interest, and flexibly building their deep learning models for accurate crop yield predictions.
 In particular, the CropNet package includes three types of APIs, listed as follows:

 - **DataDownloader**: This API allows users to download the CropNet data over the time/region of interest on the fly.

-- **DataRetriever**: With this API, users can conveniently obtain the CropNet data stored in the local machine (e.g., if you have downloaded our curated CropNet from the [Google Drive](https://drive.google.com/drive/u/2/folders/1Js98GAxf1LeAUTxP1JMZZIrKvyJStDgz)) over the time/region of interest.
+- **DataRetriever**: With this API, users can conveniently obtain the CropNet data stored in the local machine (e.g., if you have downloaded our curated CropNet from Google Drive) over the time/region of interest.

-- **DataLoader**: This API is designed to facilitate users in developing their DNNs for crop yield predictions.
+- **DataLoader**: This API is designed to facilitate researchers in developing their DNNs for accurate crop yield predictions.
+Specifically, the code in this API ( 1) combines all three modalities of data to create $(\mathbf{x}, \mathbf{y_{s}}, \mathbf{y_{l}}, \mathbf{z})$ tuples, with $\mathbf{x}, \mathbf{y_{s}}, \mathbf{y_{l}}, \text{and}~ \mathbf{z}$, respectively representing satellite images, short-term daily whether parameters, long-term monthly meteorological parameters, and ground-truth crop yield (or production) information, and then (2) exposes those tuples via a `Dataset` object after appropriate data pre-processing techniques.

 ### Installation